Aethari/Sunray/README.md

 [scripts](src/scripts/): Contains various Lua scripts used by the engine.

-[util](src/util/): Contains various engine utility folders that aren't
+[util](src/util/): Contains various engine utility folders that are
-                   bound to use in one specific header.
+                   usually used by multiple headers.